kraftbj/genesis-enews-extended/readme.txt

 2. Widget setting screen.

 == Changelog ==
+= 2.3.0 =
+* Removed defunct FeedBurner integration.
+Google discontinued email subscriptions in 2021.
+* Removed obsolete MailPoet 2 (WYSIJA) integration.
+* Security: tightened output escaping on the form action URL, hidden fields, and widget title.
+* Accessibility: added `role="alert"` to admin-facing configuration notices.
+* Added an admin notice when the widget is saved without a form action, to help new users spot misconfiguration.
+* Fixed duplicate hardcoded HTML IDs that could collide when multiple widget instances were placed on a page.
+* Bumped tested version to WordPress 7.0.

 = 2.2.0 =
 * Adds "enews-{$field_count}-field" classes to form to aid in additional styling.
 See https://github.com/kraftbj/genesis-enews-extended/pull/152
 Props to JiveDig for the contribution.